nielnyu/weather-cli/README.md

 5. Run `cli-weather` in terminal to use CLI application

 # Info
-This code is written in Javascript, using NodeJS framework.
+This code is written in Javascript, using NodeJS.